Shadow Token (SHDW) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shadow Token Historical Price

-According to the latest data gathered on Shadow Token live price page, the current price of Shadow Token is 0.141066USD.
-The circulating supply of Shadow Token(SHDW) is 161.72M SHDW , giving it a market capitalization of $22.71M.
+According to the latest data gathered on Shadow Token live price page, the current price of Shadow Token is 0.126328USD.
+The circulating supply of Shadow Token(SHDW) is 161.72M SHDW , giving it a market capitalization of $20.43M.

 The Shadow Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHDW based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.